Customize EnvoyProxy

 name: runtime-0

 After applying the config, the bootstrap config will be overridden by the new config you provided.
 Any errors in the configuration will be surfaced as status within the GatewayClass resource.
-You can also validate this configuration using egctl translate.
+You can also validate this configuration using egctl x translate.

 Customize EnvoyProxy Horizontal Pod Autoscaler